neptuneq/RR-Cleaner/README.md

 > # **neptune#1995's Rec Room Cleaner Script**
 This script attempts to clean all of Rec Room's data from your computer.
 HWID Spoofer is needed because Rec Room logs your HWID values.
 Cleaner script made by neptune#1995.
+Join my [discord](https://discord.gg/yKSNNszpPq)!

 Credit to [Monotone](https://github.com/sr2echa/Monotone-HWID-Spoofer) for the HWID spoofer.